wangluo2028/deep-head-pose/README.md

 The snapshot of this model can be downloaded from [models/hopenet_snapshot_a1.pkl](https://github.com/shahroudy/deep-head-pose/raw/master/models/hopenet_snapshot_a1.pkl).

-## Improve the Efficiency of the Model
+## Improve the Efficiency of the Model with HopeLessNet :D

 The original Hopenet method uses a ResNet50 convnet which is considered to be a heavy weight and inefficient model, specifically to be used on embedded or mobile platform.

-To mitigate this issue, we can think of replacing this module with a lighter network e.g. ResNet18, Squeezenet, MobileNet, or ShuffleNet...
+To mitigate this issue, we can think of replacing this module with a lighter network e.g. ResNet18, Squeezenet, or MobileNet.

+An argument is now added to the train_hopenet.py and test_hopenet.py modules called "arch" which can change the base network's architecture to:
+* ResNet18
+* ResNet34
+* ResNet50
+* ResNet101
+* ResNet152
+* Squeezenet_1_0
+* Squeezenet_1_1
+* MobileNetV2

+The best performing model with **ResNet18** architecture [snapshot]() achieves:
+Yaw: 6.0897, Pitch: 6.9588, Roll: 6.0907, **MAE: 6.3797**

+With MobileNetV2 architechture [snapshot]() I could reach to:

+And with Squeezenet_1_0 architechture [snapshot]() we can get:

+Lastly, Squeezenet_1_1 architechture [snapshot]() could perform: